cvetomir-todorov/SmallProjects/reflection-performance/README.md

+# Introduction

 Have you ever said or heard that reflection is slow?
 I have to admit that I had made that claim in the past.
 But I found out it is rather easy to use reflection in a way that doesn't decrease performance.
 And I created a benchmark for calling a method via reflection and its alternatives only to find out that the cost is not that high after all.
 I am certain it is OK to use reflection in non-performance-sensitive code.
 And I have a better idea how some libraries use code generation in order to achieve superior performance.

 # Directions

-The code is in [my Github repo](https://github.com/cvetomir-todorov/Blogging/tree/reflection-performance).
-For the actual timing [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) is used.
+[BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) is used for measuring actual timing.
 Results and conclusion are at the bottom of this page.

 # Types of methods being benchmarked